TheOdinProject/curriculum/foundations/javascript_basics/data_types_and_conditionals.md

 Depending on what kind of work you're doing, you might end up working more with pieces of text rather than numbers.
 A **string** is a piece of text... and is a fundamental building block of the language.

 1. Read and code along with this [MDN tutorial on strings in JavaScript](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/Strings).
 Skip the `Concatenation in context` section, as it covers concepts we will cover in a later lesson on DOM Manipulation.
 1. Go through [the W3Schools lesson on string methods](https://www.w3schools.com/js/js_string_methods.asp) to learn a bit more about what you can do with strings.
+A **method** is a bit of functionality built into the language or specific data types.
-1. Vocabulary time: a **method** is a bit of functionality built into the language or specific data types.
-In [the W3Schools lesson on string methods](https://www.w3schools.com/js/js_string_methods.asp), you've learned about a few methods that can be used on strings, such as `replace` and `slice`.
-The [MDN documentation for strings](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String) provides an exhaustive reference for many more built-in string methods.
-You are not expected to memorize these but the documentation will be a very useful reference to revisit, so bookmark it!
+1. There are many more built-in string methods than what the previous resource showed.
+You don't need to read through this let alone memorize things, but you ought to be aware of the [MDN documentation for strings](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String).
+You'll find much more information about strings here as well as an exhaustive reference of built-in methods, so bookmark it!

 ### Conditionals